Amruth-Vamshi/reward-console/README.md

 - Want to style your components, create a .css file with the name of your component and import it in your component.
 NWB will take care of the rest.
 - Hot module reloading is enabled by default
+- Lazy loading is enabled by default for the different routes
 - Please only use **YARN** !!!
 - Please follow the naming convention based on the existing files and directory structure.
 - Use ES6/7+ syntax, Babel preparser will take care of the versioning.